kallaway/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 108, April 29, 2017

+**Today's Progress:** Worked on Django Class Based Views in the morning and Webpack configuration in the evening.

+**Thoughts:** I am jumping back into Lightweight Django tomorrow.
+I have a basic webpack setup for my front-end projects and now I will work on Django again.
+I need to stay the course on Django.
+Once I have the 50 tutorials read and 10 tutorials built I will start into Angular 4.
+I want to specialize in Django/Angular full stack development.

+**Tutorials:** Treehouse Class Based Views.

+**Reading:** None.

+**Time:** 4 hours.

+**Link(s) to work:** []()

 ### Day 107, April 28, 2017

 **Today's Progress:** Worked on Free Code Camp.
 Started working through the basic algorithm challenges.